axibase/atsd/portals/portals-overview.md

     entity = ${entity}
 ```

-The actual configuration displayed contains the specific entity name as follows:
+The actual configuration displayed replaces the `${entity}` placeholder with the parameter value as follows:

 ```ls
 [widget]